 Summer vacation is upon us, and if you are like most families, you will probably be taking a trip at some point over the next few months.
-Are you looking for a few screen-free ways to keep the kids entertained in the car?
+Are you looking for a few screen-free ways travel ideas to keep the kids entertained in the car?

 (This post contains affiliate links for your convenience.)

-When it comes to crayons in the car, I always pack the twist up kind, that way if they get lost in the hot car, there is less chance of melting issues.
-As for stickers, I put some in a ziplock baggie and then tons of extras in another bag.
+Art Supplies — When I’m packing for a car trip with kids, the first thing I make sure I bring to help keep the kids busy in the car is art supplies.
+I’m talking basic stuff here: spiral notebook (or a clipboard with computer paper), stickers, and crayons.
+When it comes to crayons in the car, I always pack these twist up crayons, that way if they get lost in the hot car, there is less chance of melting issues.
+As for stickers, I put some in a baggie and then tons of extras in another bag.
 This way I can restock the sticker supply as needed when we stop for bathroom breaks, etc. Another hint when it comes to stickers: if your little one has trouble peeling them off on his/her own, peel off the background sticky stuff, leaving just the stickers on the sheet.

-We always have books in the car, but when we are traveling I make sure to add a few of their favorites and their LeapFrog TAG books, too.
+Books — We always have books in the car, but when we are traveling I make sure to add a few of their favorites and their LeapFrog TAG books, too.
 I also add a couple hidden picture books.
 They have these in a wide variety of topics and for all ages.
 For younger kids, look for ones that show you a picture of what your are searching for on each page.

-Just about every kid loves to play with water.
-And most kids like painting, too!
+Water Books — Just about every kid loves to play with water.
+And most kids like painting, too.
 Why not combine the two in a fairly mess-free activity for car travel?
 I originally found a couple Water Wow books at Big Lots for a few dollars each.
 They were such a hit that I picked up a few more by Imagine Ink (I think they were $6 each) at the book store.
 Definitely worth it!
 I just fill the water pens up ahead of time and put them in a ziplock bag, ready to go.
 When the kids finish “painting” a book, I take and set them on the floorboards to dry, and they are ready to paint again in no time!
 Since it’s just water, the biggest mess you’ll have is the amount of water in the small water pens — if they just squeeze it everywhere instead of painting with it.
 (Aquadoodle is also a great way to paint with water in the car!)